AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 The water value is considered as variable throughout the week.
 As a consequence, a different cost is used for each "layer" of the stock from/to which energy can be withdrawn/injected, in an internal hydro merit-order involving the 100 tabulated water-values found at the date at which the week **ends**.
 A value interpolated from the reference table for the exact level reached at each time step within the week is used ex-post in the assessment of the variable "H.COST" (positive for generation, negative for pumping) defined in [Output Files](03-outputs.md).
 This option should be used if computation resources are not an issue and if level-dependent water value variations throughout a week must be accounted for.

-## More details on the "unit-commitment-mode" parameter
+## Details on the "unit-commitment-mode" parameter
 [//]: # (TODO: update this paragraph)
 _**This section is under construction**_